sst/sst/www/docs/auth.md

 ### Custom Adapters

-You can create your own adapters for handling flows that do not work out of the box.
+You can create your own adapters with the `createAdapter` function for handling flows that do not work out of the box.
 A common example would be to conditionally use different providers based on multi-tenant configuration.

-Here is an example:
+Here's an example:

 ```js
 import { createAdapter } from "@serverless-stack/node/auth"